chriskalv/picoWClock/README.md

 4. Check out the **Global Settings** section in the top part of `main.py`.
 There, you should enter the WiFi SSID, Password and country code of the WiFi you want to connect to from your Pico W. You can also choose to to display "Happy B-Day" instead of the day of the week on one day of the year.

 ## Case
-I did not make a specific case for this build, but [this one](https://www.printables.com/de/model/237722-raspberry-pi-pico-rtc-display-case) from another build uses the same hardware and should fit fairly well.
+I haven't made a case for the clock, yet, but will edit this post in case I make one.